Project Compassion’s Feature Stories for Week 3 and 4

 Faction Swimming Carnival

-Congratulations to all the Year Three to Six students who swam for their faction in the 2020 Sacred Heart Swimming Carnival!
-Thank you to all students who tried their hardest in every event, who were gracious in defeat and victory and who cheered on all other swimmers.
-Thank you very much to the teachers and parent helpers who made the day run so smoothly.
-A particular congratulations must go to the individual champions in each year level and to Taylor Gold, who won the day by 3 points.
+What a beautiful day it was to jump into the pool and swim a few laps for your faction.
+Congratulations to all the Year Three to Six students who swam and cheered during the Sacred Heart Swimming Carnival.
+Thank you very much to the teachers and parent helpers who made the day run so smoothly and the families who supported the children.
+A particular congratulations must go to the individual champions in each year level and to Taylor Gold, the winning faction.
 It was a very exciting finish!

 |Hunter Dragojevich||Atlas Schapper|